 She is the warmth of the shining sun that gives happiness in love, wealth and good health.
 She also gives youthfulness and vitality.

 Skanda (or Kartikeya) is Mars, the chief of war who battles the demons of ignorance and misfortune - and Skandamata is his mother.

-Skandamata is the power source of the spiritual warrior, she inspires us with courage to take decisive action.
-She protects us from inner and outward violence, gives victory over enemies and self-sabotaging behaviors.
+Skandamata is the power source of the spiritual warrior, she inspires the courage to take decisive action.
+She protects from inner and outer violence, gives victory over enemies and self-sabotaging behaviors.

 The child’s six heads represent the six stars in the constellation the Pleiades (the nakshatra of Krittika) who nursed him as a babe.